 - Gas

-What about ripe, red tomatoes?
-Are tomatoes good for dogs when they’re ripe?
-Don’t they contain solanine/tomatine too?
-The answer is “yes,” but ripe, red tomatoes contain only trace amounts of tomatine.
-This makes ripe tomatoes generally safe for dogs to eat every so often as a treat.
+Ripe, red tomatoes contain only trace amounts of tomatine.
+This makes ripe tomatoes generally safe for your dog to eat every so often as a treat.
 However, just to be safe, you probably don’t want to feed even ripe, red tomatoes to a young dog, since puppy immune systems are still developing during the first year of life.

 Can Dogs Eat Cherry Tomatoes?